rahmatagungj/python_asciimatics/README.md

 # Python Asciimatics
-Displays images and animations in python, supports png, jpg and gif
+Displays images and animations in python, supports png, jpg and gif.

 Steps for use:
 1. Make sure python and asciimatics are installed.